Bulkhead soundproofing removal on Austin Mini

 Op 03

-Remove the left part of the insulation.
+Remove the LH part of the soundproofing.
 Use scissors.

-When cutting the insulation with scissors, be careful not to cut the electrical wires hidden underneath.
+When cutting the soundproofing with scissors, be careful not to cut the electrical wires hidden underneath.

 Op 04